oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    If archive logs were to be deleted on the source database, and these archive logs are needed by Zero Downtime Migration to synchronize the target cloud database, then these files should be restored so that Zero Downtime Migration can continue the migration process.

-11. Ensure system time of source database, target database, and ZDM host are in sync (optional step).
+14. Ensure system time of the ZDM service host and source database server should be in sync with your Oracle Cloud Infrastructure target.

-   Execute **date** command across source database , target database and ZDM host simultaneously and see whether they show the same time.

-   It is recommended to have same time across all systems but it is not mandatory.

-   Please use NTP in case you need to adjust time.
+    If the time on any of these systems varies beyond 6 minutes from the time on OCI, it should be adjusted.
+You can use ntp time check to synchronize the time if NTP is configured.
+If NTP is not configured, then it is recommended that you configure it.
+If configuring NTP is not an option, then you need to correct the time manually to ensure it is in sync with OCI time.

+   Procedure to check this is covered as part of next lab.

 You may now **proceed to the next lab**.